Ruchir Sharma: Economic and financial market views

 Sharma has also made the case that India is less a country than a continent, with more different states, communities and languages than the European Union [India's States of Excellence, Time, May 20, 2013].
-Thus he has argued that India is best governed as a federation, allowing each distinct wide latitude to control its own destiny, rather than trying to centralize power in Delhi—as prime minister Narendra Modi has done [“As Modi discovered, India’s economy will never look like China’s” Washington Post April 25, 2019].
+Thus he has argued that India is best governed as a federation, allowing each distinct wide latitude to control its own destiny, rather than trying to centralize power in Delhi—as prime minister Narendra Modi has done ["As Modi discovered, India’s economy will never look like China's" Washington Post April 25, 2019].

-In his 2019-book about India, Democracy on the Road, Sharma chronicled his quarter century of travels through his homeland, putting in thousands of mile covering major state and national elections.
+In his 2019-book about India, Democracy on the Road, Sharma chronicled his quarter century of travels through his homeland, putting in thousands of miles covering major state and national elections.
 He writes that while he grew up hoping for a Ronald Reagan-type reformer, he has grown to accept that India's political DNA is fundamentally socialist and statist, and that this basic outlook defines the worldview of all the leading parties.